SinanSalman/xsg/README.md

 * Unzip the downloaded file on your hard drive and rename the resulting folder to 'xsg'
 * install the python package and start it using the following code:

-The following was tested on OSX with a new conda enviroment initialized to python 3.6:
+The following was tested on OSX with a new anaconda environment initialized to python 3.6:

 ```
 pip install ./xsg